 Given the statements that “the Word was God,” and “the Word became flesh,” and “John [the Baptist] bore witness of him,” it is obvious that the disciple John was trying to make it clear that Jesus Christ is divine.

 In addition, Paul, whose writings were among the earliest of those included in the New Testament, alludes to the deity of Jesus Christ.
 Especially because of Paul’s training to become a rabbi, it would have been difficult to convince him that anyone other than God Himself was divine.
-However, the following scripture passages, all of which are believed to have been written by Paul, indicate that he became convinced that Jesus Christ was divine:
+However, the following scriptures, all of which are believed to have been written by Paul, indicate that he became convinced that Jesus Christ was divine:

 Romans 9:5: Jesus Christ is “the eternally blessed God.”